 Revert to Your Previous Master Password

-If you’ve forgotten your Master Password, one option you have is to reset your password to a previously used password.
+If you’ve forgotten your Master Password, one option you have is to reset your Master Password to a previously used Master Password.

 About reverting your Master Password